 It's hard enough for children with attention deficit hyperactivity disorder (ADD/ADHD) to get organized and stick to schedules.
 Can ADD/ADHD kids also learn to adapt to change?
 Try these tips to help your ADD/ADHD child learn to adjust when routines change.

-Metacognition: Problem-Solving Skills for ADHD Children
+Metacognition: Problem-Solving Skills for Children with ADHD

-Help your ADD/ADHD child's metacognition with these tips for learning and applying problem-solving skills at school and at home.
+Help your child's metacognition with these tips for learning and applying problem-solving skills at school and at home.

 In Every Issue: